 Writer/Director Justin McConnell’s latest film brings a dark, moody ride, capitalizing on a recent horror trend: introducing a high concept universe by diving right into the action.
 Exposition sprinkles in throughout the narrative, if at all, as LIFECHANGER trusts its audience to keep up.
 McConnell pulls this off with mixed results, which are discussed in more detail below.
 Rather than the more familiar hedonistic shapeshifter, McConnell introduces us to a nostalgic romantic, hell-bent on reuniting with his true love.

 The film, however, lacks a true ‘protagonist,’ as he is portrayed on screen by several different actors throughout the film.
-Granted, the titular LIFECHANGER is somewhat anchored through brilliant voice-over narration by Bill Oberst, Jr (Stuff he’s in).
+Granted, the titular LIFECHANGER is somewhat anchored through brilliant voice-over narration by Bill Oberst, Jr (3 From Hell, Death House).
 But as the victims continue to mount, our focus continues to change.
 This decision, driven partially by story and budget, was a gamble that may not pay off for all viewers.
 While the shifting perspectives result in an interesting change of pace, more traditional movie-goers may find the story unfocused.

 In the end, LIFECHANGER loses a bit of emphasis as a result, falling victim to some of the more common horror tropes.
 Among these are the uncertain ‘rules’ with that familiar ‘nose of wax’ quality to be molded at the whim of the writer to service the plot.
 While audiences are spared the opening act ‘exposition dump,’ the timing and ability of the shifter to jump bodies feels very discretionary.
 In addition, injuries appear to crop up only when convenient to the story, and are otherwise mostly disregarded.